Flaip10/ai-restaurant-assistant/README.md

 ## Overview

-AI-powered voice assistant that allows users to **call a number, speak with an AI, and make a restaurant reservation**.
+AI-powered voice assistant that allows customers to **call a number, speak with an AI, and make a restaurant reservation**.
 The project explores **voice-to-AI interaction, LLM processing, and API-based reservation management**.

 ## Features